Crew & Spectators

 Support crews are in for a real treat.
 This is a spectacular course and you’ll get to see some amazing parts of New Zealand.
 Please bear in mind that there will be hundreds of support crew vehicles driving and parking on narrow roads.
 Please keep your speed down and be careful entering and exiting all parking areas.
 There is absolutely no need to speed to see your runner at the next Aid Station.
 You have plenty of time.

-Cellphone coverage is patchy.
-Google search your cellphone provider’s coverage map, e.g. search for “vodafone coverage map”.
+Cellphone coverage on the course is patchy.
+Please google search your phone provider’s coverage map, e.g. search for “Vodafone coverage map” to get a better idea of where you might have mobile phone coverage.

 – Blue Lake, Rotorua (Tikitapu aid station).